 If it is determined by Dr. Blevins that you do indeed require a tooth-colored filling for a cavity, it’s important that you know generally what you can expect during the restorative dental procedure.

 Before we get started, the tooth will need to first be numbed with a local anesthetic and once the area in question is properly numb, we will keep moving forward and use a dental drill to remove the decayed tooth structure.
 Next step, restoration.

 Once the cavity is removed, the composite filling will be applied in layers and each layer will be light cured, or hardened, with a special dental-grade light device.
 With the material in place, Dr. Blevins will form the resin to firmly fit your tooth.

 Voila!
 These simple steps will culminate in composite resin being perfectly blended to fit in with your natural enamel color.
 Goodbye cavity, hello healthy and confident smile.

 Let’s be honest, no one likes having cavities filled.
-However, if you find yourself in the position of needing the procedure, our restorative dentistry team in Mullins, SC, has the natural looking alternative for you.
+However, if you find yourself in the position of needing the procedure, our dentist in Mullins, SC, has the natural looking alternative for you.